AptiGuide

 How Indian Bioinformaticians Get to International Salaries

-This is the part of the reel that most viewers wanted explained.
-The international salary is real β€” but the pathway is specific.
+This is the part most students want explained in detail.
+The international salary is real — but the pathway is specific.

 United States